 What's new for developers in Dynamics 365 (online), version 9

 Announcing the Dynamics 365 release notes

 Wondering about upcoming and recently released capabilities in any of our business apps or platform?

-Download the Spring '18 release notes.
-We've captured all the details, end to end, top to bottom, in a single PDF that you can use for planning.
-Learn about:
+View the release notes.
+We've captured all the details, end to end, top to bottom, which you can use for planning.